shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 Also set `SHOPWARE_HTTP_CACHE_ENABLED=1` in your `.env` file.

+### Configure Varnish

-As Shopware is now prepared to work with a reverse proxy, we need to configure our Varnish too using a Shopware specific configuration.
-Below you can find an example Varnish configuration.
+As Shopware is now prepared to work with a reverse proxy, we need to configure Varnish to use a Shopware specific configuration (VCL).
+Below you can find an example Shopware 6 Varnish configuration.

 ```text
 vcl 4.0;